Jésah Ayessa

-Jésah Mabepa Ayessa Ondze (born 9 January 2000) is a French professional footballer who plays as a centre-back.
+Jésah Mabepa Ayessa Ondze (born 9 January 2000) is a French professional footballer who plays as a centre-back for club Paris 13 Atletico.

 Club career

 Ayessa is a product of the youth academies of FC Maisons-Alfort, Toulouse Fontaines, and Istres.
 He began his senior career with Sochaux's reserves in 2019.
 On 22 June 2020, he transferred to Gueugnon.
 He followed that up with a year-long stint in the Régional 1 with Saint-Alban.
 On 11 August 2022, he transferred to Romorantin.
 In the summer of 2023, he moved to Le Puy.
 On 27 May 2024, he transferred to the Ligue 2 club Ajaccio on a contract until 2027.

 Personal life

 Born in France, Ayessa is of Brazzaville-Congolese descent.